University of Technology Sydney

 Collaborative work: We place a strong emphasis on group activities and collaboration in diverse teams.
 As a data science professional you need to approach professional projects and challenges by working with people from different backgrounds, expectations, and expertise.
 This course simulates that environment by requiring students to work with a team of peers who come from many different backgrounds.
 Group assessments help students to develop effective strategies for working as a part of a data science team, as well as an appreciation that there are diverse perspectives on many different topics in data science and innovation.

-Self paced evaluation and improvement: This subject takes students from an exceptionally wide range of backgrounds, some of who are better versed in statistical methods, and R, than others.
+Self paced evaluation and improvement: This subject takes students from an exceptionally wide range of backgrounds, some of who are better versed in statistical methods, and Python, than others.
 We help all students to self-diagnose their weaknesses and strengths, and to work to improve in areas that they identify as a priority for the professional niche that they would like to occupy as a practicing data scientist.
 Students choose their own path through a wide variety of curated resources as needed.
-A series of advanced topics help them to develop further expertise in areas of interest and to prepare for iLabs.

 Content (topics)